dcellison/phi/categories/nouns.md

 > nouns name something, such as a person, place, thing, or idea.

-## noun roots
+## roots

-these roots aren't exclusive to these states of matter. but nouns related to these states of matter should begin with these roots.
+these noun roots aren't exclusive to these states of matter, but nouns related to these states of matter should begin with these roots.

 | phi  | root   |
 | ---- | ------ |